vigetlabs/active_admin_associations/README.md

           label
         }
       </pre></code>
-* Set values for `config.aa_associations.autocomplete_models` in your `config/application.rb`.
+* Set values for `config.activeadmin_associations.autocomplete_models` in your `config/application.rb`.
 This should be a list of the models that you have added `autocomplete` statements to:

-      `config.aa_associations.autocomplete_models = %w(post user tag)`
+      `config.activeadmin_associations.autocomplete_models = %w(post user tag)`

 If you plan to use other autocomplete JS libraries there are 2 other configs you may want to look at:

 Different libraries send different param names for the query to the autocomplete endpoint you give it.
 For instance, jquery.tokeninput uses the `q` parameter while jQueryUI uses the `term` parameter.
 If no setting is given we will just use the `q` parameter.
 To configure this you need a statement like this in your `config/application.rb`:

-    config.aa_associations.autocomplete_query_term_param_names = [:q, :term]
+    config.activeadmin_associations.autocomplete_query_term_param_names = [:q, :term]

 It might happen that the hash the autocomplete ActiveRecord macro provides for individual results won't play nice with the JS autocomplete plugin you're using.
 In this case we provide a way to format individual results yourself.
-Just assign an object that responds to call (like a proc) to `config.aa_associations.autocomplete_result_formatter` in your `config/application.rb` like so:
+Just assign an object that responds to call (like a proc) to `config.activeadmin_associations.autocomplete_result_formatter` in your `config/application.rb` like so:

-    config.aa_associations.autocomplete_result_formatter = proc { |record, autocomplete_attribute, autocomplete_options|
+    config.activeadmin_associations.autocomplete_result_formatter = proc { |record, autocomplete_attribute, autocomplete_options|
       {:name => record.send(autocomplete_attribute), :id => record.id,
         :another_value => record.send(autocomplete_options[:other_value_method])}
     }